shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/tk-maya-exception-error-message.md

 https://github.com/shotgunsoftware/tk-shotgun-folders/blob/v0.1.7/app.py#L86
-- The `tk-multi-launchapp` (which is responsible for launching software with the Shotgun integrations) can be passed a `file_to_open` arg, which it will then use to open the file once the software is launched: https://github.com/shotgunsoftware/tk-multi-launchapp/blob/v0.11.2/python/tk_multi_launchapp/base_launcher.py#L157 Normally when you launch the software through Shotgun Desktop it won't provide a `file_to_open` argument, however, you can call the app via the tank command if you are using a centralized config (`tank maya_2019 /path/to/maya/file.mb`).
+- The `tk-multi-launchapp` (which is responsible for launching software with the Shotgun integrations) can be passed a `file_to_open` arg, which it will then use to open the file once the software is launched: https://github.com/shotgunsoftware/tk-multi-launchapp/blob/v0.11.2/python/tk_multi_launchapp/base_launcher.py#L157 Normally when you launch the software through {% include product %} Desktop it won't provide a `file_to_open` argument, however, you can call the app via the tank command if you are using a centralized config (`tank maya_2019 /path/to/maya/file.mb`).
 Also our `tk-shotgun-launchpublish` app, in turn, launches the `tk-multi-launchapp` and provides the published file as the `file_to_open` arg. https://github.com/shotgunsoftware/tk-shotgun-launchpublish/blob/v0.3.2/hooks/shotgun_launch_publish.py#L126-L133